Do you strive to build solidarity and break down knowledge hierarchies when you bring people together? We need you!

 When we say “collective power”, we refer to ways individuals attain goals or outcomes through combined efforts.
 There are several reasons why collective power is effective: strength in numbers, inclusion of diverse perspectives, providing mutual support and building community.
 Collective power is most effective for individuals to unite and impact societal structures.
 By working together, we can achieve more and benefit more than alone.
 Collective power means shared ownership of outcomes, lessening the likelihood of failure and benefit for many rather than the few.
 Most systems we currently work within prefer the individual over the collective.

-We see facilitation as an essential skill for anyone who sees themselves building collective power.
+We see facilitation as an essential skill for anyone who wants to harness collective power.